 Eternal salvation from sin comes from God the Father, who is Yahweh, the God of the Jews.

 Jesus continues speaking to the Samaritan woman.

-However, the hour is coming, and is now here, when true worshipers will in spirit and truth in ... truth thinking correctly of what is true about God
+However, the hour is coming, and is now here, when true worshipers will in spirit and truth

 "However, it is now the right time for true worshipers to"